-Any breaches of this code of conduct will be dealt with immediately by ...... at STRAWBERRY HILL GC.
-Persistent concerns or breaches may result in you being asked not to attend games if your attendance is considered detrimental to the welfare of young participants.

-The ultimate action should a parent/carer continue to breach the code of conduct may be Strawberry Hill GC regrettably asking your child to leave the session, event or club.
+Any breaches of this code of conduct will be dealt with immediately by at STRAWBERRY HILL GC.
+Persiste ent concerns or breaches may result in you being asked not to attend games if your attendance is considered detrimental to the welfare of young partici pants.
+The ultimate action should a parent/carer continue to may be Strawberry Hill GC regrettably asking your chievent or club.
 Signed: Date: PRINT NAME: